About the Indoor and Radiological Health (IRH) Branch

 Administration Unit – responsible for planning and implementing program policies, procedures, and services according to standards.

-Noise Program – implements the the community noise program.
-This includes enforcement of maximum permissible sound levels for stationary noise sources and issuance of permits for agricultural, construction, and industrial activities.
+Noise Program – implements the community noise program.
+This includes enforcement of maximum permissible sound levels for stationary mechanical noise sources and issuance of permits for agricultural, construction, and industrial activities.